liquinlab/elm-smile/docs/coding/overview.md

 Every experiment is different and requires different configurations options for things like the database credentials, etc...
 In <SmileText/>, configs are set using `.env` files.
-Some of these are automatically generated, some are pass from the [base repo](/labconfig) to child repos, and some need to be customize for each experiment.
+Some of these are automatically generated, some are passed from the [base repo](/labconfig) to child repos, and some need to be customized for each experiment.
 [This section](/coding/configuration) of the documentation explains all the configuration settings avaialble.